-The main challenge we faced was to achieve integration with existing systems and to adapt the design to the client’s requirements and rooms’ layout.
+The main challenge we faced was to achieve integration of the AV with existing systems and to adapt the design to the client’s requirements and layout of the rooms.
 We were asked to design and implement multimedia content referring to the nature of the future contemporary art exhibition.
-This entailed several changes in the design.
-We also had to use an unusual technology and an unorthodox approach to multimedia content production.
+This required several changes in the design project, as well as applying an unusual technology and an extraordinary approach to multimedia content production.

-In the first room we created two vertical monitor walls, each consisting of five 55” monitors.
+In the first room we created two vertical monitor walls, each consisting of five 55” display screens.
 The multimedia displayed on both walls are extracted by means of video players from a central CMS server that we have programmed.
 The devices connect to the server via LAN and download dedicated content.
 The multimedia are displayed in high quality and high resolution, providing visitors with a comfortable viewing experience.
 Two versions of the presentation have been prepared – one in Polish and the other in English and German at the same time.
 Each video wall will display a different language version of the multimedia.
-The sound system consists of sets which include an amplifier and two speakers.
-To ensure reliable operation, the system has been equipped with back-up video players.
+The sound system consists of sets including an amplifier and two speakers each.
+The system has been equipped with back-up video players to ensure reliable operation.

 Wiring and AV devices in both rooms have been hidden in powder-coated steel casings designed to blend with the room style.
-Each monitor has been equipped with an additional safety glass.
+Each display screen has been equipped with an additional safety glass.

-We have also made is possible for Users to turn on and off and schedule devices in the system remotely, a functionality that was missing in the original version of the design prepared for tender purposes.
+We have also made it possible for Users to turn the devices in the system on and off, and to schedule devices in the system remotely – a functionality that was missing in the original version of the design prepared for tender purposes.

-Even seemingly straightforward systems can cause several major problems during their implementation.
-This was also the case with the Four Domes Pavilion, but we managed to solve all the problems as they emerged, and finished our work on time.
-We hope that the system we have implemented will serve the visitors of the National Museum for years, introducing them to exhibition themes and providing them with some entertainment while they wait for starting the tour.
+During the implementation of even seemingly straightforward systems, one can still experience major unforeseen problems.
+This was also the case with the Four Domes Pavilion, but we managed to solve all the challenges as they emerged, and, thanks to our experience and good project management, we finished our work on time.
+We hope that the system we have implemented will serve the visitors of the National Museum for years to come, introducing them to exhibition themes and providing them with some entertainment while they wait for their museum tour to commence.